daxue0929/learngit/readme.txt

-﻿Git is version control system
+﻿Git is distributes version control system
 Git is free software
+this is 2
+add 3